vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 If you still need to configure other VTEX solutions, please **use a fictitious domain name** while taking the following steps.
 Then, once you set up all the desired integrations, repeat this guide using your final domain to make your website publicly available to end-users.
 :::

-### Step 1 - Requirements verification

-You need to use Gatsby 4 or Next.js.
-If you are using Gatsby 3, please contact VTEX Support prior to the next steps.

-### Step 2 - Creating the DNS records
+### Step 1 - Creating the DNS records

 1. Access your domain provider website.
 2. Create a **CNAME** DNS record for your www domain (e.g., `www.mystore.com`) that points to `www.{rootDomain}.com.cdn.vtex.com` (e.g., `www.mystore.com.cdn.vtex.com`). _Check the documentation of your domain provider for more information._
 3. Now, create a **CNAME** record for the `secure` subdomain (e.g., `secure.mystore.com`) that points to `secure.{rootDomain}.cdn.vtex.com` (e.g., `secure.mystore.com.cdn.vtex.com`).
 This subdomain will be used by the **Checkout**, **Order Placed**, **Login**, and **My Account** pages.

 :::info
-DNS pointing propagation takes 24-48 hours to occur completely, which means that the configured addresses may not be immediately available to everyone.
+Notice that the configured addresses may not be immediately available to everyone since DNS pointing propagation takes 24-48 hours to occur completely.
 :::

-### Step 3 - Configuring domains in VTEX Account Management
+### Step 2 - Configuring domains in VTEX Account Management

 Now you must set up your VTEX account to use the DNS records created in the previous step.
 To proceed, make sure your store [is active and in production](https://help.vtex.com/en/tutorial/passando-a-loja-para-producao/).